sv022/Course-project-1/README.md

 `Course-project-1-main/Beef/Beef.sln`

-and launch the project with VS code.
+and launch the project with Microsoft Visual Studio.